cnellington/Contextualized/joss/paper.md

 7. **Incorporates Multi-modal Data:** Context is a general and flexible concept, and context-encoders can be used to instill any type of contextual information into contextualized models, including images, text, tabular data, and more [@lengerich_discriminative_2020; @lengerich_notmad_2021; @al-shedivat_contextual_2020; @stoica_contextual_2020].
 8. **Enables Modular Development:** The context encoder and sample-specific model within `Contextualized` are both highly adaptable; the context encoder can be replaced with any differentiable function, and any statistical model with a differentiable likelihood or log-likelihood can be contextualized and made sample-specific, benefiting from a rich ecosystem of statistical models and deep learning methods.

-# Resources
+# Usage

-The `Contextualized` software is structured through three primary components:
+The `Contextualized` software is structured through three primary resources:

 1. A simple plug-and-play interface to learn contextualized versions of popular model classes (e.g. classifiers, linear regression, graphical models, Gaussians).
 2. A suite of context encoders to incorporate any modality of contextual data (e.g. continuous, categorical, images, text) and/or impose restrictions on context-dependent relationships (e.g. feature independence, interaction effects).